Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 ## Nanographia, the drawings of PM 2.5

-As Robert Hooke's book Micrographia popularized microscopes, the lowcost DIY nanoscopes will enable kids and anyone with interest in this field to write the next book that will popularize this new type of microscopes.
+As Robert Hooke's book Micrographia popularized microscopes, the low cost DIY nanoscopes will enable kids and anyone with interest in this field to write the next book that will popularize this new type of microscopes.
 If Micrographia was a milestone due to new discoveries in the micro world, affordable do-it-yourself nanoscopes will help to write the book that will make history again: Nanographia.